Shifted bisymplectic and double Poisson structures on non-commutative derived prestacks: Shifted double Poisson structures

 of homotopy groups.
 Since the spaces $\BiLag(A,B;n)/F^p$ fit in to identical long exact sequences, compatible with the natural maps $\Coiso(A,B;n)^{\nondeg}/F^{p}\to \BiLag(A,B;n)/F^p$, we deduce by induction that the latter maps are weak equivalences. \end{proof}

 In order to proceed further, we need to extend the definition of shifted double co-isotropic structures to apply to morphisms $f \co A \to B$ of stacky DGAAs.
-Interpreting shifted double Poisson structures as algebras for the double Poisson protoperad is not straightforward in this stacky setting, because they are defined using a mixture of the strict and Tate dg category structures of \cite[Definition \ref{DQpoisson-strictdgdef}]{DQpoisson}.
-In \cite[Definition \ref{DQpoisson-DIFFdef} and Lemma \ref{DQpoisson-polyvectorlemma2a1}]{DQpoisson}, this problem is resolved by introducing a dg operad of polydifferential operators over a stacky CDGA, and a full generalisation to the NC setting would probably have to involve a dg protoperad of NC polydifferential operators.
+Interpreting shifted double Poisson structures as algebras for the double Poisson protoperad is not straightforward in this stacky setting, because they are defined using a mixture of strict and Tate dg category structures, as in the commutative setting of \cite[\S \ref{DQpoisson-Artinsn}]{DQpoisson}.
 However, we can still study non-degenerate double co-isotropic structures without needing to introduce these subtleties, because shifted double Poisson structures satisfy homotopy \'etale functoriality.

 We begin by letting $P(B,n)=\Lim_r P(B,n)/F^{r+1}$ be the inverse system